 My assessment and therapeutic work with children and adolescents involves identifying needs and difficulties rather than making mental health or neurodevelopmental diagnoses.
 I then suggest therapeutic and support plans (which may include parents/carers sessions to support reflective thinking and understanding around child development and brain neurobiology), or I signpost to more appropriate services if needed.

-I also work with adult clients to support them with problems around attachment and relationship concerns; shame; loss and bereavement; repetitive intrusive thoughts; anxiety; discrimination; low mood and depression; life changes; self-esteem; and childhood trauma.
+I also work with adult clients to support them with problems around attachment and relationship concerns; shame; loss and bereavement; BAME individuals and the impact of racism; repetitive intrusive thoughts; anxiety; discrimination; low mood and depression; life changes; self-esteem; and childhood trauma.